 - The bladder usually stores urine until you feel the need to empty it (called urinate or void).
-See diagram The male and female lower urinary tract. - This usually happens with no problems. - Messages from nerves in the brain and spinal cord let you know when to empty your bladder. - Most adults urinate (or void) up to 7 times in 24 hours and up to twice at night. - Children who are toilet-trained usually go to the bathroom 4-8 times a day. - How often you need to urinate depends on how much you drink.
+See diagram The male and female lower urinary tract. - Messages from nerves in the brain and spinal cord let you know when to empty your bladder. - Most adults urinate (or void) up to 7 times in 24 hours and up to twice at night. - Children who are toilet-trained usually go to the bathroom 4-8 times a day. - How often you need to urinate depends on how much you drink.